VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ### Development ARM build

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.17.
-2. Run `make vmagent-arm` or `make vmagent-arm64` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics)
+2. Run `make vmagent-linux-arm` or `make vmagent-linux-arm64` from the root folder of [the repository](https://github.com/VictoriaMetrics/VictoriaMetrics)
-   It builds `vmagent-arm` or `vmagent-arm64` binary respectively and puts it into the `bin` folder.
+   It builds `vmagent-linux-arm` or `vmagent-linux-arm64` binary respectively and puts it into the `bin` folder.

 ### Production ARM build